4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 **Buddy System**
 - A version of Best Fit
 - Comprised of Fixed & Dynamic partitioning schemes
 - Space available is treated as a single block.
+- Working
+	- Divide according to best fit
+	- Assume a tree structure.
+Left most nodes divide the structure when allocated

 **Book Questions: **
 - **What technical issues can relocation bring about in memory management**
+	-
 - **What requirements is memory management intended to satisfy?**
 	- Memory management is intended to satisfy the requirements of efficient utilization of memory, protection and isolation of processes, and providing a convenient abstraction for programmers.
 - **What is relocation of a program?**